 Clostridium tetani does not spread from person to person.
 The bacteria are usually found in soil and enter the body through wounds in the skin.
 The bacteria multiply in the body and produce a toxin, causing tonic muscle spasms.
 Half of all patients are infected through a small skin wound not noticed by themselves or the people around them.
 As the bacteria are found in soil, opportunities for infection are constant.
-If a pregnant mother has immunity, the newborn is protected from tetanus during delivery.

-(d) Polio (acute poliomyelitis)
+If a pregnant mother has immunity, the newborn is protected from tetanus during delivery. (d) Polio (acute poliomyelitis)

 Polio (acute poliomyelitis) is also known as "infantile paralysis."
 Pandemics occurred repeatedly in Japan until the early 1960s.
 Owing to vaccination, the last occurrence of a patient paralyzed by a wild strain of the polio virus was in 1980.
 The WHO declared the eradication of poliomyelitis from the Western Pacific Region including Japan in 2000.
-In 2017, polio was endemic in only two countries, Pakistan and Afghanistan, and the global eradication of polio had come to seem to no longer be a dream, but the world remains on guard against polio.
+At present, there are only two polio-endemic countries, Pakistan and Afghanistan, and global polio eradication seems no longer a dream, but the world remains vigilant against polioviruses.